AML GP60 electronics / DCC install

 • QSI Titan decoder (out of production)

-So this page is documenting the arduous process of:understanding the pinout of the OEM decoder
+• So this page documents the arduous process of understanding the pinout of the OEM decoder, and verifying the socket, and the other plugs on the motherboard

-• thus allowing the documentation of the socket
+• you have to understand the pinout of the decoder first, thus allowing the documentation of the socket

-• reinforce the understanding and the operation of the "dummy plug" for DC operation
+• at the end of this page, I "decode" the understanding and the operation of the "dummy plug" that is supplied for DC operation and is likewise UNDOCUMENTED

 • production of an adapter to facilitate the installation of ANY decoder (in such a way that ordinary hobbyists can do this)